polvalente/handoff/docs/guides/resource_management.md

 # Resource Management

-This guide explains how to define, track, and allocate computational resources with Handout.
+This guide explains how to define, track, and allocate computational resources with Handoff.

 ## Resource Types

-Handout allows you to define any type of computational resource.
+Handoff allows you to define any type of computational resource.
 Common resource types include:

 - `cpu` - CPU cores or processing units
 - `memory` - Memory in MB